(approx) 2 Hours

 Features, Description, Reviews, Q&A, Specs & Installation

-Bolt-On Installation.
-Flowmaster designed this FlowFX Dual Exhaust System for a bolt-on installation that reuses your truck’s factory exhaust hangers and mounting locations.
-The installation process completes using basic hand tools and can be installed with light to moderate mechanical skills.
+Seamless Compatibility.
+This Dual Exhaust System is designed for a bolt-on installation.
+It is seamlessly compatible with your truck’s factory hangers and can be installed using basic hand tools with light to moderate mechanical skills.

 Application.
-The Flowmaster FlowFX Dual Side Exit Exhaust System with Black Tips fits 2016-2022 3.5L Toyota Tacoma models.
+The Flowmaster FlowFX Dual Side Exit Exhaust System with Black Tips is intended for use on all 2005-2015 4.0L Toyota Tacoma models.

 CA Residents: WARNING: Cancer and Reproductive Harm - www.P65Warnings.ca.gov